Plenty to treasure but O’Connor can’t save Pirates

 “I was lucky I played at home and the guys created a chance for me early so I didn’t cop too much,” he laughed.
 “There was a good vibe and everyone who comes to club rugby loves rugby and wants to support it, and that’s what I wanted to get back to.
 I loved it and I’ve embraced it.”

-His coach at Wests, Matt Briggs, was naturally disappointed by the result – “We’ve gone back to bad habits again” he bemoaned.
-But was effusive in his praise of his star recruit, both on and off the field.
+His coach at Wests, Matt Briggs, was naturally disappointed by the result.
+“We’ve gone back to bad habits again” he bemoaned.
+But he was effusive in his praise of his star recruit, both on and off the field.